Department of Psychology Research Subject Pool

 Registering Your Study in the Psychology Research Website

-When your application is ready to turn in, you must first register your project in the Psychology Research Website (https://csus.sona-systems.com).
-We ask you to do this because we review your study information page in the website as part of our evaluation process.
-This is important because your study title and description is the first information a potential participant will see about your study, so this information needs approval.
+When you application has been approved by the Human Subjects Committee, you must register your project in the Psychology Research Website (https://csus.sona-systems.com).
+Your Research Website Project Information page is reviewed as part of the evaluation process, therefore the information must be entered exactly as previously submitted.
+This is important because your study title and description is the first information a potential participant will see about your study, which needed approval

 If you are not in the website yet as a researcher, email your first name, last name, and saclink ID (your username, but not your password!) to email@example.com and wait for an email with instructions for logging in.
 You may need to allow a day or two for a response, so plan ahead.
 Once you are added to the system, see the following Quick-Start Guides for getting oriented to the website and logging your study: